syncfusion-content/windowsforms-docs/WindowsForms/Menu/Touch-Support.md

 ---
 layout: post
-title: Touch support in Menus | Windows Forms | Syncfusion
+title: Touch support in Windows Forms Menus Control | Syncfusion
-description: Touch support in menu and menu items.
+description: Learn here all about the touch support feature of Syncfusion Windows Forms Menu (Menus) control and more.
 platform: WindowsForms
 control: MainFrameBarManager
 documentation: ug
 ---

-# Touch Support
+# Touch Support in Windows Forms Menu (Menus)

 The menu control supports to touch mode to the menu items and other visual elements.
 The components are also scaled automatically to render the menu items.
 This can be done by using the [`EnableTouchMode`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.XPMenus.BarManager.html#Syncfusion_Windows_Forms_Tools_XPMenus_BarManager_EnableTouchMode) property or the menu instance.
 The below code snippet shows the touch mode is being enabled in the menu.